220328-uta-sh-net-ext/randy-robinson/README.md

 # randy_robinson
-This is my read me.
+This is my repo for training.